LenShustek/readtape/README.txt

  src\csvtbin.c           a program for converting between CSV and TBIN files src\dumptap.c           a program for dumping SIMH .tap files, one of the output formats
-                        (but this functionality is now an option in readtape)
+                         (but this functionality, expanded, is now an option in readtape)
 ---BINARIES
  bin\readtape.exe        Windows 64-bit executable
  bin\csvtbin.exe         Windows 64-bit executable